Alan Cooper (software designer): Cooper

 Cooper has a user experience design and strategy consulting firm headquartered in San Francisco with an office in New York.
 Cooper is credited with inventing several widely used design concepts, including goal-directed design, personas, and pair design.
-It was founded by Sue Cooper and Alan Cooper in 1992 in Menlo Park, CA, under the name 'Cooper Software,' then changing the name to 'Cooper Interaction Design' in 1997.
+It was founded by Sue Cooper and Alan Cooper in 1992 in Menlo Park, California, under the name 'Cooper Software,' then changing the name to 'Cooper Interaction Design' in 1997.
 Cooper was the first consulting firm dedicated solely to interaction design.
 Its original clients were mainly Silicon Valley software and computer hardware companies.

 The company uses a human-centered methodology called “goal-directed design” that emphasizes the importance of understanding the user's desired end-state and their motivations for getting there.

 In 2002, Cooper began offering training classes to the public including topic as interaction design, service design, visual design, and design leadership.

-Cooper has served as the President of Cooper (formerly Cooper Interaction Design), a user experience and interaction design consultancy in San Francisco, California since its founding in 1992.
+Cooper has served as the President of Cooper (formerly Cooper Interaction Design), a user experience and interaction design consultancy in San Francisco, California, since its founding in 1992.
 Cooper helps their customers with interaction design challenges and offers training courses in software design and development topics, including their Goal-Directed design (under the CooperU brand).

 In 2017, Cooper became part of Designit, a strategic design arm of Wipro Digital.
 Cooper Professional Education continued to exist as a teaching and learning division of Designit until it closed its doors to business on May 29, 2020.